Australia’s best bank accounts in 2025

 Macquarie Bank — Transaction Account

 The Macquarie Bank Transaction Account charges no monthly fee, transaction fees or international purchase fees and also offers refunds for ATM fees charged in Australia.
-The account also earns you a variable interest rate on your account balance, currently 2.25% p.a. at the time of writing.
-Read the full T&Cs on Macquarie Bank’s website.
+The account also earns you a variable interest rate on your account balance, currently 2.00% p.a. at the time of writing.

-Suncorp Bank — Carbon Insights, Everyday Essentials and Everyday Options Accounts
+Suncorp Bank — Everyday Essentials and Everyday Options Accounts

-Suncorp Bank’s Everyday Essentials Account is designed for concession and health care card holders and those receiving government benefits.
+The Everyday Essentials Account is designed for concession and health care card holders and those receiving government benefits.
 It charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases.
 Suncorp also says it prevents most transactions from overdrawing your account.
-Read the full T&Cs on Suncorp Bank’s website.

-Suncorp Bank’s Everyday Options Account charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases made online or overseas.
+The Everyday Options Account charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases made online or overseas.
 The account also allows you to earn a variable interest rate (0.01% p.a. at the time of writing) and open up to nine sub-accounts to save and accrue interest separate to your main account.
-Read the full T&Cs on Suncorp Bank’s website.

-Carbon Insights, Everyday Essentials and the Everyday Options account-holders also have access to Suncorp Bank’s Feel Good Rewards program, which allows you to earn cashback on eligible purchases with your Visa debit card.
-Visit Suncorp Bank’s website for details.
+Everyday Essentials and Everyday Options account-holders also have access to Suncorp Bank’s Feel Good Rewards program, which allows you to earn cashback on eligible purchases with your Visa debit card.

-Further terms and conditions may apply for each account so it’s wise to read any relevant documentation, such as the Product Disclosure Statement (PDS) or Target Market Determination (TMD), on the provider’s website.
-If you need more details, you can contact the provider directly.
+Further terms and conditions may apply for each account so it’s wise to read any relevant documentation, such as the Product Disclosure Statement (PDS) or Target Market Determination (TMD), on the bank’s website.
+If you need more details, you can contact the bank directly.

 How to find the best bank account for you

-The best bank account for you will depend on your banking needs and what you are looking for.
+The best bank account for you will depend on your banking needs and what you’re looking for.
 Here are some features to consider when comparing everyday transaction accounts:

 Monthly fees